flutter1flow/ATS-test/README.md

 1. Wait for reviews from team members.
 2. Address any requested changes and re-push if necessary.
-3. Once approved, merge the branch into `main`.
+3. Once approved, merge the branch into `dev`.

 ---